icareerclimber/source-code/content/howitworks/data-pipeline.md

 #### Jobs Title

 Job titles vary widely from resume to resume, so we created a heuristic to process each job title into a standard format.
-To group different levels of the same job, we created a list of "job qualifiers" for each job and removed those words from the job title.
-Job qualifiers were manually determined and include words like *Lead*, *Senior*, *Junior*, *I*, and *Level 2*.
+To group different levels of the same job, we created a list of "experience qualifiers" for each job and removed those words from the job title.
+Experience qualifiers were manually determined and include words like *Lead*, *Senior*, *Junior*, *I*, and *Level 2*.

 Transformation: ```Senior Software Engineer II``` &rarr; ```['software engineer',['senior','2']]```